phobos/phobos/README.md

 end
 ```

-Note: Previous versions used a `before_consume` method to pre-process the payload.
-This is still supported, but deprecated.
-Going forward, `around_consume` should yield the payload and metadata back to the calling code, allowing it to act as a pre-processor, e.g. by decoding Avro messages into Ruby hashes.

 Take a look at the examples folder for some ideas.

 The hander life cycle can be illustrated as: